Path integrals for stochastic hybrid reaction-diffusion processes: Introduction

 Diffusion processes in randomly switching environments are finding increasing applications in cell biology and biophysics.
 Examples include diffusion in domains with stochastically-gated boundaries \cite{Berez02,Berez03,Holcman10,Lawley15,Bressloff15a,Bressloff15c}, diffusion over fluctuating barriers \cite{Agmon84,Doering92,Reimann98,Ankerhold98}, and stochastic gap junctions \cite{Bressloff16}.
 Mathematically speaking, diffusion in a randomly switching environment is an infinite-dimensional version of a so-called stochastic hybrid system.
 Stochastic hybrid systems involve a coupling between a discrete Markov chain and a continuous stochastic process \cite{Bressloff14a}.
 If the latter evolves deterministically between jumps in the discrete state, then the system reduces to a piecewise deterministic Markov process (PDMP) \cite{Davis84}.
 Well known examples of finite-dimensional hybrid systems include stochastic gene expression \cite{Kepler01,Bose04,Newby12,Newby15,Hufton16,Bressloff17a}, voltage fluctuations in neurons \cite{Fox94,Chow96,Keener11,Goldwyn11,Buckwar11,NBK13,Bressloff14b,Newby14}, and motor-driven intracellular transport \cite{Reed90,Friedman05,Newby10,Bressloff13}.
 One method for analyzing the diffusion equation with switching boundary conditions is to discretize space and construct the Chapman-Kolmogorov (CK) equation for the resulting finite-dimensional stochastic hybrid system \cite{Bressloff15a}.
 The CK equation can then be used to derive moment equations for the stochastic concentration.
 In the continuum limit, this yields a hierarchy of moment equations, with the equation at $r$-th order taking the form of an $r$-dimensional parabolic partial differential equation (PDE) that couples to lower order moments at the boundaries.
 Although the diffusing particles are non-interacting, statistical correlations arise at the population level due to the fact that they all move in the same randomly switching environment.

 We have previously developed path integral methods for studying finite-dimensional stochastic hybrid systems in the weak noise (adiabatic) limit.
 In particular, we have shown how to derive a hybrid path integral using two alternative methods: (i) integral representations of the Dirac delta function \cite{Bressloff14,Bressloff15}, which is analogous to the construction of path integrals for stochastic differential equations (SDEs) \cite{Martin73,Dom76,Janssen76}; (ii) bra-kets and ``quantum-mechanical'' operators \cite{Bressloff21a}, similar in spirit to the Doi-Peliti formalism for master equations \cite{Doi76,Doi76a,Peliti85,Weber17}.
 In both cases the Hamiltonian of the resulting action functional corresponds to the principal eigenvalue of a linear operator, which combines the generator of the discrete Markov process and the vector fields of the piecewise deterministic dynamics.
-This is consistent with more rigorous results obtained using large deviation theory \cite{Kifer09,fagg09,Faggionato10,Bressloff17b}.
-Recently, we have derived a different hybrid path integral representation that holds outside the weak noise regime \cite{Bressloff21b}.
-Rather than using the ``bosonic'' annihilation and creation operators of the Doi-Peliti formalism, we decomposed the discrete states in terms of coherent ``spin'' states \cite{Radcliffe71,Fradkin13}.
-Such a decomposition has recently been used to study stochastic gene expression in the presence of promoter noise and low protein copy numbers \cite{Sasai03,Zhang13,Bhatt20}.
-For example, one can effectively map the stochastic dynamics of a single genetic switch to a quantum spin-boson system.
+This is consistent with more rigorous results obtained using large deviation theory \cite{Kifer09,fagg09,Faggionato10,Bressloff17}.